MicronOxford/SIMcheck_Manual/source/rec_data_checks.rst

 Overlays linear- and logarithmic-scaled intensity histograms (black and gray, respectively) showing relative contribution of "negative" values to the reconstructed result for each channel.
-Negative values are those below the modal intensity value for background regions, and are due to reconstructed noise and ringing artefacts at the edge of high-intensity features.
+Negative values are those below the average (mode) intensity value for background regions, and are due to reconstructed noise and ringing artefacts at the edge of high-intensity features.
 The **Max-to-Min intensity Ratio** (MMR; positive versus negative intensities at the histogram extrema) is reported: i.e. only a small percentage of the highest and lowest intensities (this increases the robustness of the statistic to differences in the proprtion of background versus features in the image).
 Where the ratio is less than 5-10, this generally indicates a poor reconstruction.

 .. _fig3a: